djvill/APLS/doc/how-to-use/view-transcript.md

 {% include screengrab.html src="transcript/layer-picker-icon-tooltip.png" %}

-Finally, if you find the layer icons visually distracting, you can click _Hide layer icons_ to make them disappear.
+Finally, if you find the layer icons visually distracting, you can deselect _Show layer icons_ to make them disappear.
 APLS will remember this setting if you navigate to other pages with layer pickers in the same browser tab.

 {% include screengrab.html src="transcript/layer-picker-hide-icons.png" %}